-Against Manchester United Aké made X interceptions, X tackles and won X of X aerial duels.
-All while completing XX of XX attempted passes.
+Against Manchester United Aké made an interception, two tackles and eight clearances.
+All while completing 43 of 49 attempted passes.
 For his height, just 5ft 11ins, he is deceptively good in the air and his reading of the game is every bit as impressive.

 Chelsea might regret letting him go in 2017 but it won’t be long before another top-six club takes advantage.